onnx/onnx-mlir/docs/UsingPyRuntime.md

 decoder_sess = OMExecutionSession(shared_lib_path=decoder_model, tag="decoder")
 ```

-In case that two models were NOT compiled by using `--tag`, they must be compiled
+In case two models were NOT compiled by using `--tag`, they must be compiled
 with different .so filenames so that they can be used in the same python script.
 Below is an example of doing multiple inferences without using tags.
 ```python